 As an avid gardener who loves nothing more than to stick my hands in the warm soil and making sure that the plants provide a great space for wildlife, I have SUCH a hard time in the winter!
 I’ve overwintered my perennials, spread out leaves, and keep a careful eye out for little buds to pop up above the soil surface – but I want to do more!

-The first and most obvious solution is to keep houseplants!
+The first and most obvious solution for indoor gardening is to keep houseplants!
 There are many low-maintenance plants that do well inside.
 I spend much of my time in the winter making sure that these plants are getting adequate sunlight and watching them grow.

 My personal favorites are my Monstera (see below for terrarium with some Monstera & Philodendrons), Asparagus Ferns, Air Plants (see image at left from when I got my 2-year-old Tillandsia to bloom!), and Lemon Tree ….
 But don’t tell the others!